huncijr/Dino-style-onekey-tut/README.md

 ## 9. When the dino eats it (collision)

-AABB collision — "Axis-Aligned Bounding Box."
+AABB collision, "Axis-Aligned Bounding Box."
 Two rectangles overlap if all four of these are true:

 1. A's left edge is left of B's right edge
 2. A's right edge is right of B's left edge